Ramanujan Bigraphs: Ramanujan Bigraphs and Applications

 \subsection{Ramanujan and non-Ramanujan complexes}

-The results of this paper can also be used to give explicit constructions of Ramanujan complexes, as was done in \cite{Evra2018RamanujancomplexesGolden}.
-A new feature is that we also get the first explicit \emph{non-Ramanujan }$\widetilde{A}_{2}$-complexes, from the principal congruence subgroups of the Eisenstein lattice.
+The results of this paper also give new explicit constructions of Ramanujan complexes, as was done in \cite{Evra2018RamanujancomplexesGolden} using the Gauss lattice.
+A new feature that we get here is the first explicit \emph{non-Ramanujan }$\widetilde{A}_2$-complexes, obtained from the principal congruence subgroups of the Eisenstein lattice.
 We briefly recall the relevant background, and refer to \cite{Lubotzky2005a,Lubotzky2013,Evra2018RamanujancomplexesGolden} for more details.